arrancscott/restaurant-reservation-api/README.md

 ## Setup

 To use this API you need to create a user and retrieve a unique authentication token.
-This token must then be passed into all requests along with the email address of the user via the headers.
+This token must then be passed into all requests along with the email address of the user, via the headers.

 To create a user, run the following seed: